godot-escoria/escoria-docs/getting_started/step_by_step/2_create_player_character.rst

 available.
 It does that by defining angle ranges within a 360° circle.

 .. image:: img/angles_visualization.png
-   :alt: A visual representation character motion matching set animations to
+   :alt: A visual representation of character motion matching set animations to
      360 degree movement

 The angle 0° would show the character facing away from the camera, 90° facing